The Bourne Sanction: Plot summary

 Back at the hospital where Asher Sever (who we find out is Dominic Specter) is on life support, Bourne meets Willard, the chef at the National Security Agency (NSA) safe house.
 There Willard tells him that Arkadin was a member of Treadstone.
 Conklin knew Icoupov and they agreed it would be good to train Arkadin because he had the drive and nothing to lose.
 In the end, however, Jason Bourne was the superior asset.

+Reception

+Joe Hartlaub reviewed the book for the Bookreporter and spoke highly of the author's contribution to the Bourne series calling it "is a thrill-a-minute work."
+Hartlaub also stated that Lustbader is "one of the best at creating believable and extremely dangerous villains who are the equal."

+The novel holds a rating of 3.9 out of 5 on Goodreads with 32% of the 8,691 ratings being 5 stars.